sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_1.rst

 At the top of the page, under the heading `“Download”
 <https://www.jamovi.org/download.html>`__, you’ll see separate links for
 Windows users, Mac users, and Linux users.
+If you follow the relevant link you’ll see that the online instructions are pretty self-explanatory.\ [#]_

+..
+   (removed)
-If you follow the relevant link you’ll see that the online instructions are pretty self-explanatory.
-At the time of writing, the current version of jamovi is 2.6, but they usually issue updates every few months, so you’ll probably have a newer version.\ [#]_
+   At the time of writing, the current version of jamovi is 2.6, but they usually issue updates every few months, so you’ll probably have a newer version.

 Whereas this text book was one of the first resources available to support jamovi, there is now an abundance of them: Have a look under “resources” →